 - Triumph Memoir

-Let’s talk about them in brief with examples.
+Let’s talk about the different types of Memoirs in brief with examples.

 A personal Event Memoir is one of the most common types of memoir.
 It can be a childhood or a coming-of-age memoir, or a significant personal event, like dealing with illness, grief, divorce, abuse, etc. which every individual faces in a lifetime.